andrew/ultimate-awesome/README.md

 - [awesome-springboard-capstones](https://github.com/springboard-curriculum/awesome-springboard-capstones) - Place for collecting great projects/capstones from previous springboard students. .
 - [awesome-taproot-assets](https://github.com/22388o/awesome-taproot-assets) -  A curated list of Taproot Assets projects and resources .
 - [awesome-rethinkdb](https://github.com/analytik/awesome-rethinkdb) -  A curated list of RethinkDB resources and libraries.
-- [awesome-ai4code](https://github.com/bdqnghi/awesome-ai4code) - A collection of recent papers, benchmarks and datasets of AI4Code domain.
 - [awesome-video-segmentation](https://github.com/ChanChiChoi/awesome-video-segmentation) - Papers about video segmentation.
 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.
 - [awesome-ai-talking-heads](https://github.com/Curated-Awesome-Lists/awesome-ai-talking-heads) - A curated list of 'Talking Head Generation' resources.
 Features influential papers, groundbreaking algorithms, crucial GitHub repositories, insightful videos, and more.
 Ideal for AI enthusiasts, researchers, and graphics professionals.
 - [awesome-yaml](https://github.com/dreftymac/awesome-yaml) - YAML awesomeness.
 - [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
+- [awesome-multi-label-paper-list](https://github.com/entropy2333/awesome-multi-label-paper-list) - A curated list of papers for multi-label classification.
 - [awesome-product-hunt](https://github.com/fmerian/awesome-product-hunt) - Awesome developer tools launched on Product Hunt.
 - [awesome-cc0](https://github.com/madjin/awesome-cc0) - Awesome list of free to use public domain CC0 licensed assets from across the internet.
 - [Networking-Guide](https://github.com/mikeroyal/Networking-Guide) -  A Networking Guide for getting started with basic/core network components such as wired and wireless network design, configuration, hardware, protocols, security, backup, recovery, and virtualization.